Farva1/Cryptography-Lab/README.md

 Vigenère Cipher – polyalphabetic encryption

-RSA – public-key cryptography (1024-bit keypair generation)
+RSA – modern public-key cryptography (1024-bit keypair)

-Poker Test – randomness analysis of ciphertext
+Poker Test – randomness evaluation of ciphertext

-The goal of this lab is to understand how classical and modern cryptography work, how they fail, and how attackers analyze ciphertext.
+The goal is to understand how classical and modern cryptography work, how they can be analyzed, and how attackers perform cryptanalysis.

-All screenshots and supporting files are included for documentation and portfolio evidence.
+All screenshots have been included for documentation and portfolio evidence.

 Project Structure
 Cryptography-Lab/